chylex/TweetDuck/README.md

 ## Solution Overview

-Open the solution file `TweetDuck.sln` in an IDE, and use the **Restore NuGet Packages** option in your IDE to install dependencies.
-TweetDuck uses the [CefSharp](https://github.com/cefsharp/CefSharp/) library for the browser component, which is based on the [CEF](https://bitbucket.org/chromiumembedded/cef/) project.
+Open the solution file `TweetDuck.sln` (or `linux/TweetDuck.Linux.sln`) in an IDE, and use the **Restore NuGet Packages** option in your IDE to install dependencies.

+On Windows, TweetDuck uses the [CefSharp](https://github.com/cefsharp/CefSharp/) library for the browser component, and Windows Forms for the GUI.

+On Linux, TweetDuck uses the [ChromiumGtk](https://github.com/lunixo/ChromiumGtk) library, which combines [CefGlue](https://gitlab.com/xiliumhq/chromiumembedded/cefglue) for the browser component and [GtkSharp](https://github.com/GtkSharp/GtkSharp) for the GUI.

 The solution contains several C# projects for executables and libraries, and F# projects for automated tests.

 Projects are organized into folders:
 * Windows projects are in the `windows/` folder, and target `.NET Framework 4.7.2` + `C# 8.0`
+* Linux projects are in the `linux/` folder, and target `.NET 5` + `C#`
 * Libraries (`TweetLib.*`) are in the `lib/` folder, and target `.NET Standard 2.0` + `C# 9.0`
 * Tests (`TweetTest.*`) are also in the `lib/` folder, and target `.NET Framework 4.7.2` + `F#`